AmadeusITGroup/kassette/doc/api.md

 #### har file location

-- `mocksHarFile`: contains the full path to the har file to use
+- `mocksHarFile`: contains the full path to the har file to use.
+If the file name has the `.yml` or `.yaml` extension, kassette uses the YAML format instead of the standard JSON format to read and write the file.
 - `setMocksHarFile(value)`: sets the `mocksHarFile` value by providing any combination of arrays of path parts, as for `setMocksFolder`.
 You can pass an absolute path, or a relative one which will be resolved against `options.root`.

 #### key inside the har file